 Where to Buy Bottomless Portafilters

 The best place to buy a portafilter is from your espresso machine manufacturer.
-If they sell a bottomless portafilter for your machine, I recommend you to buy it from the folks that made your machine.
-But many times, buying from the manufacturer is not simple and many times they don’t carry one.
-So the next best place is Amazon.
+If they sell a bottomless portafilter for your machine, it is recommended to buy it from the folks that made your machine.
+However, many times buying from the manufacturer is not simple, and they might not carry one.
+The next best place is Amazon.
 Here are bottomless portafilters for some of the most popular espresso machines on the market:

 A bottomless portafilter for the very popular espresso machines Breville.
 This is 54mm unit, compatible with Barista Express, Barista Pro, Barista Touch, Bambino Plus, Infuser, and Duo-Temp Pro.